 The population included vegetarians and nonvegetarians.
 Vegetarians historically consumed wheat, barley, rice, milk, and milk products.
-People who were not vegetarians favored fish, beef, mutton, and tortoise.
-Dates were a favorite fruit of theirs.
+People who were not vegetarians favoured fish, beef, mutton, and tortoise.
+Dates were a favourite fruit of theirs.

 The Indus Valley people had a strong affinity for ornaments.
 Both men and women often wore ornaments.
 Ornaments were crafted from various metals, including gold, silver, copper, bronze, and ivory.
 Bangles, necklaces, armlets, finger rings, earrings, and bracelets were all extremely common during this time period.